301-EYS-Logo

 How do I become a VENDOR?

 Anyone can be a vendor by simply having a yard sale in their yard, at their business, or setting up in designated vendor places.
 The communities along US 301 have worked with area contacts to establish vendor locations and each town will have a list of available locations.
-Each town will have worked with sites on permits, parking, public restrooms and food vendor guidelines.
+Each town will have worked with sites on permits, parking, public restrooms, and food vendor guidelines.
 Vendors should work with town contacts closely to ensure a successful experience for all.
-Select the appropriate county from the side menu for your area contact information.
+Select the appropriate county from the vendor maps options for the contact information of vendors along the route.

 What can I SELL?